deli91Statistics/PFF/README.md

-# Syllabus - Python for Finance
+# Syllabus - Introduction to Python for Finance

+In this course, we will introduce basic python concepts and explore their use in financial context.

 ## Chapter 0: Collaboration Tools and Setup
 - usage of Git and Github